bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

     b7744000-b7745000 rw-p 0001c000 08:01 391702     /lib/i386-linux-gnu/ld-2.13.so
     bfe99000-bfeba000 rw-p 00000000 00:00 0          [stack]

-Unpacking this memory mapping further, can see the heap segment seems quite large, given only 1000 bytes was requested:

-    08c6a000-08c8b000 rw-p 00000000 00:00 0          [heap]

-In decimal, equates to 135,168 bytes (or 132KB):

-    0x08c8b000 - 0x08c6a000 = 135168
-    132 * 1024 = 135168

-While seeing the highlevel heap segments is useful, visualising the specific chunks within the heap would be even more useful.
+While seeing the high level heap segments is useful, visualising the specific chunks within the heap would be even more useful.
 There are some excellent options available, for example using gdb paired with the `libheap` (@libheap) extension library arms gdb with heap visualisation abilities.
 Below can see two chunks exist on the heap, the special *top chunk*, and the 1000 (0x3f0) byte chunk that was requested using first `malloc()` in the above program:

     gdb-peda$ heapls
                ADDR             SIZE            STATUS